westonwright/forces-and-gravity-unity/README.md

 Currently, there are 4 types of Producers:

 ***Force Surface***
-Creates forces based on a mesh from a mesh collider.
-Force is determined by the distance from the surface and normal data from the mesh.
+Creates forces based on a mesh from a mesh collider or any other default collider shape.
+Force is determined by the distance from the surface and normal data from the mesh/collider.

 ![Force Surface Screenshot](https://drive.google.com/uc?export=view&id=1U76GsJSwFsdjoPuv7OhXRCz8E9zZTsl7)